Skip to content

 Apparently, there are various places in Italy that you need to prepare coins before heading to.
 The Trevi Fountain is one of the most prominent landmarks in Rome that hold Italian superstitions around travel.
 The legend states that throwing a coin over your shoulder in the fountain will guarantee that you’ll revisit the city.

-Vittorio Emanuele Galleria’s Bull in Milan
+6. Vittorio Emanuele Galleria’s Bull in Milan

-The Mulvian Bridge in Rome
+7. The Mulvian Bridge in Rome

 The Trevi Fountain is not the only landmark that holds odd Italian superstitions in Rome.
 The Mulvian Bridge, or Ponte Milvio, is deemed one of Italy’s most romantic spots.
-It is where Federico Moccia based his famous novel “Three Steps Above Heaven.”
+It is where Federico Moccia based his famous novel Three Steps Above Heaven.

-More Italian Superstitions that are Really Strange
+More Italian Superstitions That Are Really Strange

 Now that you’ve learned about the Italian superstitions around famous places, it’s time to dig deeper into this culture.
 If you’re excited to take a stroll around Italy’s streets, you may learn a thing or two about its people.
-Here are some odd yet hilarious superstitions that Italian used to, or still, believe in:
+Here are some odd yet hilarious superstitions that Italians used to, or still, believe in:

-Making A Wrong Toast
+Making the Wrong Toast

 Where is the Hat?